-The second thing you can do is to share what your answer was when you were asked the question the first time (if you were wrong).
-Challenge them: say that almost no one gets it right the first time (you didn’t), but invite them to take a guess.
+The second thing you can do is share your answer when you were asked the question the first time (if you were wrong).
+Challenge them: Say that almost no one gets it right the first time (you didn’t), but invite them to take a guess.

 The third is to give them an alternative.
 Many are intimidated by having to reply directly to you.
-Instead, do what Ramit does: give them the option to leave a comment on your site.
+Instead, do what Ramit does: leave them the option to comment on your site.

 Reason #2: The answer is obvious

-I ask many questions in my blog posts, mainly because the answers are obvious.
-I don’t need you to reply to those questions, and you know that.
+We ask many questions in our blog posts, mainly because the answers are obvious.
+You know we don’t need you to reply to those questions.
 Sometimes though, marketers will ask ridiculously simple questions in their emails to try to encourage engagement, but subscribers don’t take those questions seriously.